 Grace grew up in Prince George, BC and began swimming at the age of 7.
 After two failed Red Cross classes she decided to switch to competitive swimming with the Prince George Barracudas and has never looked back.
 Grace moved down to the Vancouver area to attend SFU on a swimming scholarship and to pursue a degree in Molecular Biology and Biochemistry.
 During her time at SFU, she was named MVP of the swim team in her freshman year and competed at multiple Canadian nationals and NCAA D2 Championships.
 She was named an NCAA All-American in the 4x100 Medley relay and holds SFU records in the 100m and 200m backstroke.

 Before joining the Burnaby Barracudas, Grace coached for her home club in Prince George and was also the Head Coach of the Dawson Creek Seals.

-In addition to coaching, Grace now works at a Chiropractic clinic and is hoping to attend Naturopathic school in the fall.
-She looks forward to starting her 4thseason with the Burnaby Barracudas and cannot wait to lead the team to another fun and successful season!
+In addition to coaching, Grace now studies Naturopathic medicine full time.
+She looks forward to starting her 5thseason with the Burnaby Barracudas and cannot wait to lead the Junior Prep swimmers to a fun and successful season!

 Constatine (Con) Kubada